victor-ajayi/hngx-stage2/DOCUMENTATION.md

 }
 ```

-a error message will be returned (example below):
+an error message will be returned (example below):

 Status Code: **422 Unprocessable Entity**